KamaraKader/UnitedRemotPJT/readme.md

 In the HomeController.php I created one function to get all shop in the main page, In the ShopController.php I created diffrentes functions to get, store,  and remove the preferreds shop of an user.

-LonginController.php allows a user who is already registered to log in RegisterController.php allows a user to signup
+LonginController.php allows a user who is already registered to log in.
+RegisterController.php allows a user to signup

 The Model of this application